facebook

 Most Bankers Life policies have an elimination period or deductible.
 An elimination period is similar to a waiting period.
 Benefits aren't paid for an approved claim until after a certain number of days pass.
 The exact language and number of days will vary by policy.
 If you have questions, please contact our customer service department.

 Every Bankers Life insurance policy defines the timeframe during which we must receive the claim.
-Your state’s insurance regulations may very from this standard and will always override your policy's provisions.
+Your state’s insurance regulations may vary from this standard and will always override your policy's provisions.

 Each state defines the timeframe companies have to pay eligible benefits.
 Refer to the Prompt Pay law guidelines in your state for your policy type.